 Nicardipine Injection Description

 Nicardipine hydrochloride is a calcium ion influx inhibitor (slow channel blocker or calcium channel blocker).
-Nicardipine hydrochloride injection for intravenous administration contains 2.5 mg/mL of nicardipine hydrochloride.
+Nicardipine hydrochloride injection, USP for intravenous administration contains 2.5 mg/mL of nicardipine hydrochloride.
 Nicardipine hydrochloride is a dihydropyridine derivative with IUPAC (International Union of Pure and Applied Chemistry) chemical name (±)-2-(benzyl-methyl amino) ethyl methyl 1,4-dihydro-2,6-dimethyl-4-(m-nitrophenyl)-3,5-pyridinedicarboxylate monohydrochloride and has the following structure:

-Nicardipine hydrochloride is a greenish-yellow, odorless, crystalline powder that melts at about 169º C. It is freely soluble in chloroform, methanol, and glacial acetic acid, sparingly soluble in anhydrous ethanol, slightly soluble in n-butanol, water, 0.01 M potassium dihydrogen phosphate, acetone, and dioxane, very slightly soluble in ethyl acetate, and practically insoluble in benzene, ether, and hexane.
+Nicardipine hydrochloride is a pale greenish yellow crystalline powder that melts at about 169°C. It is freely soluble in chloroform, methanol, and glacial acetic acid, sparingly soluble in anhydrous ethanol, slightly soluble in n-butanol, water, 0.01 M potassium dihydrogen phosphate, acetone, and dioxane, very slightly soluble in ethyl acetate, and practically insoluble in benzene, ether, and hexane.
 It has a molecular weight of 515.99.

-Nicardipine hydrochloride injection is available as a sterile, non-pyrogenic, clear, yellow solution in 10 mL vials for intravenous infusion after dilution.
-Each mL contains nicardipine hydrochloride 2.5 mg in water for injection with sorbitol 48 mg buffered to pH 3.5 with citric acid monohydrate 0.525 mg and sodium hydroxide 0.09 mg.
+Nicardipine hydrochloride injection, USP is available as a sterile, non-pyrogenic, clear, yellow colored solution in 10 mL vials for intravenous infusion after dilution.
+Each mL contains 2.5 mg nicardipine hydrochloride in Water for Injection, USP with 48.00 mg Sorbitol, NF, buffered to pH 3.5 with 0.525 mg citric acid monohydrate, USP and 0.09 mg sodium hydroxide, NF.
 Additional citric acid and/or sodium hydroxide may have been added to adjust pH.

 Nicardipine Injection - Clinical Pharmacology